Aaronsss/Rotorhazard-OBS-Websocks-Plugin/README.md

  ### Install

-Place the plugin folder in the plugins directory
+Place the OBS_Websocks folder in the rotorhazrd plugins directory

 Run the requirements install in the directory using the following command